Learn to VOGUE (3pm-5pm)

 Emma Jayne Park (Pepper Bakewell) is a dancer originally from Gretna, who has travelled nationally and internationally to research the queer art forms Waacking and Vogue.
 Committed to developing the scene in Scotland she now runs regular mini-balls in Glasgow, bringing teachers from across the European Ballroom Scene to ensure that Scotland has access to authentic information about the styles and subcultures that they were born in.

-Please confirm with Blou straight away!
+Please confirm with Blou straight away and book your place using the form below!